57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 2)/README.md

 anchor deploy --provider.cluster <cluster_name>
 ```

-- `anchor build`: compiles your Rust code into BPF bytecode and places it under `target/deploy/`.
-- `anchor deploy`: handles the low-level details, including creating a new program account and uploading the bytecode.
-The `--provider.cluster` parameter lets you pick the target network: `localnet`, `devnet`, or `mainnet-beta`.

-When you need to update logic, you just modify code and run `anchor upgrade` to upload new bytecode to the same program ID—keeping all associated state accounts unchanged.
+Set the cluster with `--provider.cluster` (`localnet`, `devnet`, or `mainnet-beta`).
+To ship new logic without migrating state, rebuild and upgrade the same program id:

 ```bash
 # After making changes, build the new version